Spinach, Strawberry, Pomegranate, Feta Salad

 - 1 garlic clove, minced

-- Place spinach in serving bowl, top with onion, berries, Feta, pomegranate arils, and cooled pecans.
+- Place spinach in a serving bowl, and top with onion, berries, Feta, pomegranate arils, and cooled pecans.
 Toss with vinaigrette just before serving.

 Use the best quality balsamic vinegar you can find.
 My favorite is aged for 18 years.